 - A tarp will give you rain protection.
 See our tarp article here.
 Get some lightweight aluminium tarp poles to give you flexibility in how you set up camp.

 - You’ll probably want a lightweight mat.
 Cheap foam ones are good, but – if you have the space – more expensive self-inflating mats are better (see our article here).
 You can, if you must, use bubblewrap.
 Our top choice if you’re not carrying your kit very far is the Sea to Summit Comfort Plus.
 For a smaller, lighter alternative, we rate the Thermarest Neoair Camper SV.

 - Your choice of sleeping bag depends entirely on the situation.
-If you are going lightweight, then choose an (expensive) tiny down sleeping bag.
+If you are going lightweight, then you’ll probably need a more expensive sleeping bag.
 Also have a look at our review of three-season sleeping bags.
-Taking warm clothes or a down jacket and just a silk liner is another option.
+Taking warm clothes or an insulated jacket and just a silk liner is another option.

 - Take Nilaqua waterless washes – there are body and hair washes that will keep you clean without access to a shower or running water (not for very sensitive skins).
-Waterwipes are excellent and completely pure, and Aqua Wipes are even better because they’re pure AND biodegradable.
+WaterWipes are excellent and completely pure, and Aqua Wipes are even better because they’re pure AND biodegradable.

 - A titanium kettle is superlight and quick boiling.

 - Take easy-to-make food like Firepot (our favourite camping readymeals) and make your own tea and coffee bags using unbleached, paper pouches.